Hemorrhoids and Other Anal Disorders

 The rectum is the last few inches of the colon.
 The rectum is connected to the anal canal, which leads the fecal matter out of the body.
 The opening is called the anus.
 Problems in this part of the body are common, but people are often embarrassed to seek help.
 Common symptoms may include bleeding, pain and itching.
 When symptoms are persistent, it is important to have an evaluation by a doctor.

-Hemorrhoids are blood vessels (veins) in the anal canal.
+Hemorrhoids are blood vessels (veins) in the rectum or anal canal.
 When those blood vessels become swollen or dilated, symptoms may develop.
 Many people have hemorrhoids, but have no symptoms.

 Hemorrhoids are very common and by age 50, nearly half of Americans have hemorrhoids.
 Nearly 5% of the US population (15,000,000 people) has sought medical care for symptomatic hemorrhoids.
 Many more have problems with hemorrhoids, but never seek formal medical attention.

 - What are the different types of hemorrhoids?

 External hemorrhoids are dilated veins covered by the skin near the anal opening.
 They may be felt as bumps or lumps near the outside of the anus, and become painful when they are swollen with blood.
 They can sometimes be confused with skin tags which are extra pieces of skin near the anus

 Internal hemorrhoids are dilated veins that form inside the rectum and above the anal opening, and are therefore “internal”.
 However, in some situations they may enlarge and protrude (prolapse) out of the anus.